ceph/ceph/doc/cephfs/fs-volumes.rst

   $ ceph fs subvolume snapshot clone <vol_name> <subvol_name> <snap_name> <target_subvol_name>

+.. note:: ``subvolume snapshot clone`` command depends upon the above mentioned config option ``snapshot_clone_no_wait``

 If a snapshot (source subvolume) is a part of non-default group, the group name needs to be specified::

   $ ceph fs subvolume snapshot clone <vol_name> <subvol_name> <snap_name> <target_subvol_name> --group_name <subvol_group_name>

+If a snapshot (source subvolume) is a part of non-default group, the group name needs to be specified:

 Cloned subvolumes can be a part of a different group than the source snapshot (by default, cloned subvolumes are created in default group).
 To clone to a particular group use::